Amichh/amde-repo/README.md

 # Starting the read me file
-it is just a demo
+it is just a demo.